RapidooBR/rapidoo-code-challenge/README-en.md

  - Remember that the desirable requirements are "desirable" and not mandatory, if you do, is a differential.

 ### Future work:
- - Dynamic base rate depending on a company’s monthly turnover (ex.
+ - Dynamic base interest rate depending on a company’s monthly revenue (ex.
 Over 100k / month is 1.5% and under 50k / month is 1.8%)
  - Analyze behavior of simulated values vs. values sent

 ## What else:

-** As part of your solution, please specify: **
+**As part of your solution, please specify:**
  - Software Requirements
  - Installation Instructions
  - Assumptions made about the challenge requirements
  - Anything you believe to be important but out of scope or unnecessary
  - Feel free to contact us and ask any questions as we want to help you show your full potential.